cgr71ii/BOA/docs/README.md

 ### Dynamic analysis

 For dynamic analysis, the main requirement is [Intel PIN](https://software.intel.com/content/www/us/en/develop/articles/pin-a-binary-instrumentation-tool-downloads.html), a tool for binary instrumentation.
-All you will need to do is download the latest kit (BOA have been tested with kit [version 3.20](https://software.intel.com/sites/landingpage/pintool/downloads/pin-3.20-98437-gf02b61307-gcc-linux.tar.gz)).
+All you will need to do is download the latest kit (BOA has been tested with kit [version 3.20](https://software.intel.com/sites/landingpage/pintool/downloads/pin-3.20-98437-gf02b61307-gcc-linux.tar.gz)).
 Once it is downloaded, depending on the module you will use, you will need to provide the path to the kit.

 ## Installation